elego/rental-vertical/rental_timeline/README/DESCRIPTION.rst

 This module extends the rental_sale module to create and change the timeline objects for the rented product instances automatically.
 A complete timeline view containing all rental orders will be generated for all rentable products.

+This module adds the basic rental timeline view as well as an extension to the product form view.